Codecademy Logo

 Node.js process.memoryUsage()

 process.memoryUsage() is a method that can be used to return information on the CPU demands of the current process.
-Heap can refer to a specific data structure or to the computer memory.
+Here, “heap” refers to a pool of computer memory, rather than the data structure of the same name.

-//using process.memoryUsage() will return an object in a format like this:
+Using process.memoryUsage() will return an object in a format like the example given.

 Node.js Modules

-In Node.js files are called modules.
-Modularity is a technique where one program has distinct parts each providing a single piece of the overall functionality - like pieces of a puzzle coming together to complete a picture. require() is a function used to bring one module into another.
+In Node.js, files are called modules.
+Modularity is a technique where a single program has distinct parts, each providing a single piece of the overall functionality, like pieces of a puzzle coming together to complete a picture. require() is a function used to import one module into another.

 const baseball = require('./babeRuth.js')